netsec-ethz/scion-apps/README.md

 ## roughtime

 Implementation of server and client applications, running the "roughtime" protocol over the SCION network.
 Roughtime is a project that aims to provide secure time synchronisation.
 More information on the project can be found on the [original repository](https://roughtime.googlesource.com/roughtime)

+## webapp

+Webapp is a Go application that will serve up a static web portal to make it easy to experiment with SCIONLab test apps on a virtual machine.

+Installation and usage information is available on the [SCION Tutorials web page for webapp](https://netsec-ethz.github.io/scion-tutorials/as_visualization/webapp/).

 ## helloworld